Ford B series: Overview

-For its entire 50-year production run, the B series paralleled the medium-duty F series in its development.
-Before 1967, the medium-duty F series shared its front bodywork with F-series pickup trucks; from 1967, medium-duty trucks were given wider front axles and their own front bodywork, with the B-Series cowl shared entirely from medium-duty trucks.
-One further generation was produced, introduced in 1980 (with a minor update in 1995).
+For its entire 50-year production run, the B-series paralleled the medium-duty F series in its development.
+Until 1966, medium-duty F-Series trucks differed from their lighter-duty counterparts primarily in their frame and front suspension design, retaining front bodywork commonality.
+For 1967, Ford medium-duty trucks were given wider front axles and their own front bodywork, with the B-Series using this design entirely.
+For 1980, a final generation was produced (undergoing a model revision in 1995).